 11. Pass/Fail Courses

 The DTS is a pass/fail course in the U of N. All other U of N courses are given a letter grade.
-The AA/AS or BA/BS candidate may include the pass/fail credits from the DTS in his or her degree programme.
-No pass/fail credits are permitted in the Master’s Degree programmes.
+The AA/AS or BA/BS candidate may include the pass/fail credits from the DTS in his or her degree program.
+No pass/fail credits are permitted in the Master’s Degree programs.

 12. General Transfer Credits